OWASP/www-chapter-velalar-college-of-engineering-and-technology/index.md

 ## Past Events

-1) 29th October 2021 	- Off-line 	- 11 AM IST 	- Inaugural Event 	- The Hod - CSE Department and OWASP Velalar College of Engineering and Technology Team
+1) 29th October 2021 - Inaugural Event

-Next Meeting/Event <!-- You should keep this section as it will populate your meetup events -->
+## Next Meeting/Event <!-- You should keep this section as it will populate your meetup events -->

-1) 2nd November 2021 - Off-line - 10.30 AM IST - Web Security 101 - OWASP Velalar College of Engineering and Technology Team
+1) 2nd November 2021 - Web Security 101
 ---------------------
 {% include chapter_events.html group=page.meetup-group %}